britneypadr/work-day-scheduler/README.md

 ## Credits

-This project was inspired by the daily planner concept and uses the following libraries and frameworks:
+The daily planner concept inspired this project and uses the following libraries and frameworks:

 - [Bootstrap](https://getbootstrap.com/) - Front-end framework for styling.
 - [jQuery](https://jquery.com/) - JavaScript library for DOM manipulation.